-The 2006-2007 academic year is upon us, and it promises to be a pivotal year for Kennesaw State as we embark on a new era together.
-KSU's enrollment will continue to grow, and the local, national and global landscapes in which KSU operates will continue to change.
-Together, these factors will necessitate changes in our academic programs and in the way KSU operates as we develop more effective ways to educate our students and to meet their needs.
+The 2007-2008 academic year is upon us, and it promises to be another pivotal year for Kennesaw State.
+Our enrollment continues to grow, and the local, national and global landscapes in which KSU operates will continue to change.
+These factors will necessitate changes in our academic programs and in the way KSU operates as we develop more effective ways to educate our students and to meet their needs.